yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 en: Of course, they prey, they call me to help.
 en: And as any respectful god, I don't answer.
 en: Ah ah ah!
 I've always loved to make these kind of thing.
-en: Next, I'll act as if I don't exists.
+en: Let's act as if I don't exists.
-en: Another good joke!
+en: What a good joke!

 fr: Si certains se sentent accablés, il leur reste un espoir :
 en: They feel sad.
 But they have some hope: